Fix cURL Error 28 Timeout in WordPress

 6. Get Help from Your Web Hosting Provider

 If you’ve tried everything and are still facing issues, it’s time to contact your hosting provider for help.
-They can look into other potential causes of the problem, such as conflicts in security modules or server settings.
+They can investigate other potential causes, such as conflicts in security modules, server-level rate limiting, or firewall rules that block outbound connections.

 Conclusion